Lazarus404/Lazarus404.github.io/quality-management/limits-and-errors/standard-deviation.md

   <li>Secondly, we find the standard deviation by finding the<br />
     square root of the variance.<code>&radic;<span style="text-decoration:overline;">&nbsp;(&Sigma;</span>(x - <span style="text-decoration:overline">x</span>)<sup><small>2</small></sup>) / N</code></li>
 </ol>

+## Errors

+Variations, and thus standard deviations, are inevitable occurances even if all values in a given sample or population should be equivelent, since nothing is faultless.
+Such deviations, when attributed to product manufacturing, may be deemed as errors.
+Typically, errors are classified as two groups.

+### Random Errors

+A random error is a component of the overall error which may vary in an unpredicatble way.
+Such errors may occur due to a number of circumstances, such as humidity, temperature or vibration of the manufacturing equipment.
+When such errors occur, no action should be taken to compensate.
+However, produce of invalid qualities (special causes) should be discarded as necessary.

+### Systematic Errors

+Systematic errors are variations that have a specific underlying cause that result in a shift of the enitre data set.
+For instance, if a control chart anticipates the height of screws to be between 5.5 and 5.55cm, but due to debris on the manufacturing device, all screws are 7mm smaller than they should be, resulting in screw heights typically being between 4.8 and 4.85cm.
+When these errors occur, if the cause of the shift can be determined, then it should be corrected.

+### Outlying Errors

+Occasionally, a value may be plotted beyond the 3 standard deviation limit.
+If this is a rare occurrance, then it may be deemed an outlyer.
+If the cause of this error is known, such as incorrect data entry, then the value may be removed.
+However, if the cause is unknown, it must be kept withiin the larger data set, but must be documented.

 <a href="/quality-management">&#x2190; Back to Quality Management</a>